Statistics and Demographics

 Fall is a celebrated time throughout Tennessee.
 Visitors come from all over to see the annual changing of the leaves in mid-October.
 Days are warm and pleasant.
 Evenings require a sweater or light jacket.
 Since the weather is changeable, layered clothing is a good idea to accommodate sunny days and cooler nights.

 Winter is a great time to visit the city’s many attractions decked out in their holiday finery as Nashville truly shines throughout the winter with millions of twinkling lights.
 Although the climate is mild, winter temperatures do range from cool to cold.
 If a snowfall occurs, it is usually in January or February and is seldom heavy.
-Use the chart above to help you pack for your visit to Music City.
+The following monthly average chart will help you pack for your visit to Music City.

 |Temperature & Precipitation|